vircadia/vircadia-world-sdk-ts/README.md

 ### 4. Actions/Mutations Layer (Shared)
 - Defines and validates state changes through actions, ensuring data integrity and preventing unauthorized modifications.
 - Each action has a unique ID to prevent resubmission to the sender once validated.
+- Prefer using physical actions instead of spamming "complete state" to compensate for processing lag and latency lag, allowing the client(s) and server to simulate actions and do costly sync ups at keyframes instead.
 - Implements client-side prediction in action scripts, with server reconciliation for responsive gameplay.
 - Actions like "move" or "apply force" include their own interpolation methods for smooth transitions.